effierichman/Megabus/README.md

 ## MVP
 - Navbar with working "track my bus" and non functional "email Megabus" "go green" and "help" links
 - "i can help" button on main page that links to "track my bus" components
-- Book Now with "to" "from" "leaving" "returning" input field and "find ticket" button
+- Book Now with "to" "from" "leaving" and "find ticket" button
 - List trips component based on user input allowing user to book a trip
 - my trips component listing users selected trips alowing user to click on trip to link to map component
-- map component with map and trip detials
+- map component with map and trip details

 ## Post-MVP